 “Today a reader, tomorrow a leader.”

 Building Donor Loyalty: The Fundraiser’s Guide to Increasing Lifetime Value

-- The Network Nonprofit: Connecting with Social Media to Drive Change
+The Network Nonprofit: Connecting with Social Media to Drive Change

-- Call Sign Chaos: Learning to Lead
+Call Sign Chaos: Learning to Lead

-- Asking Styles: Harness Your Personal Fundraising Power
+Asking Styles: Harness Your Personal Fundraising Power

-- Made to Stick: Why Some Ideas Survive and Others Die
+Made to Stick: Why Some Ideas Survive and Others Die

-It is also important to remember that reading doesn’t necessarily have to be done individually.
-If you are an organization looking to grow your team towards better fundraising for nonprofits, you can consider having a group reading session once or twice a month.
-This way, you can learn and grow together; the best part is that this can even be done online on a video call.
-The session doesn’t have to be long, it could last just an hour and still be a very productive one.
-We hope that these books really help and assist you in your planning, working and functioning, all the very best!
+Firstly, it is important to remember that reading doesn’t necessarily have to be done individually.
+If you are an organization looking to grow your team towards better fundraising, you must consider having a group reading session once or twice a month.
+In other words, you learn and grow together.
+However, the best part is that reading together is possible online on through a video call.
+The session doesn’t have to be long, it can be just an hour and still be a very productive one.